TilliFe/Infermo/README.md

-# MojoGrad🔥
+# Infermo🔥

-A small AutoDiff library in Mojo for Neural Network training.
+AutoDiff with Tensors in a thousand lines of pure Mojo code!

-- **Warning**: Please note that MojoGrad is still a Proof of Concept for a Differentiable Programming Engine and is not quite usable yet.
+**Heads up**: Infermo, as a Differentiable Programming Engine, is currently in its proof-of-concept stage and is not be fully operational yet.
+It will be ready for some basic tests in a couple of days.

 ## Features

-- **No External Libraries**: MojoGrad is built entirely in Mojo, without the use of any external libraries written in other languages like C++ or Python.
+- **No External Libraries**: Infermo is built entirely in Mojo, without the use of any external libraries written in other languages like C++ or Python.
 - **Easy Model Definition**: Define your models dynamically in an object oriented way just like in Pytorch.
 - **Automatic Differentiation**: Compute gradients automatically